FCC Takes on Mortgage Scam Robocall Campaign Targeting Homeowners

 Unwanted calls – including illegal and spoofed robocalls - are the FCC's top consumer complaint and our top consumer protection priority.
 These include complaints from consumers whose numbers are being spoofed or whose calls are being mistakenly blocked or labeled as a possible scam call by a robocall blocking app or service.
 The FCC is committed to doing what we can to protect you from these unwelcome situations and is cracking down on illegal calls in a variety of ways:

 - Issuing hundreds of millions of dollars in enforcement actions against illegal robocallers.

-- Urging phone companies to implement caller ID authentication to help reduce illegal spoofing.
+- Requiring phone companies to implement caller ID authentication to help reduce illegal spoofing.

 - Making consumer complaint data available to enable better call blocking and labeling solutions.